-Thushanthi Ponweera is a kidlit writer who also enjoys exploring other genres such as free verse and short fiction.
-She is a 2021 We Need Diverse Books Mentee in the picture book category, and enjoys writing poetry in her spare time.
-You can read more about her hopes and dreams here.
+Thushanthi Ponweera is a children’s writer and poet from Sri Lanka.
+She is a 2021 We Need Diverse Books Mentee in the picture book category and a blog volunteer for the same organization.
+She is represented by Jaqui Lipton at Ravenquill Literary.
+You can read more about her hopes and dreams or get in touch with her here.

 On the Blog